AlejandroFuentePinero/Ringtail_WT_Mechanistic_Model/README.md

 - File "Copy of Ellipsoid model_heatstress3_green ringtails.xls" contains the biophysical model for green ringtail possums in Excel.
 Usefull to explore the sensitivity of the analysis to a change of especific parameters.

+### Folder - **data_input**
+This folder contains the dataset in ".csv" format for their inputation in R.

+- File "hair_length_grtp.csv" contains the hair length measurements taken by Alejandro de la Fuente.
+  - "_fur_id_" ID of the individual pelts.
+This value connect different datasets.
+  - "_sample_id_" full ID of the fur, as defined in the collection bags.
+  - "_side_" fur region.
+  - "_hair_type_" indicates whether the hair was from the core part of the fur or guard.
+  - "_length_mm_" hair length in mm.
+  - "_length_m_ hair length in m.

+- File "fur_insulation_clean.csv" is a duplicate of the file "fur_insulation_clean.xlsx" described above but in ".csv" format for its inputation in R.

+- File "fur_depth_grtp.csv" is a summarised version of the file "fur_depth_grtp.xlsx" described above, containing only the main regions of the fur (dorsal, ventral, and side).

+- File "fur_dataset.csv" is is a duplicate of the file "fur_dataset_clean.xlsx" described above but in ".csv" format for its inputation in R.

+- File "chamber_grtp.csv" contains the results from the chamber experiment for green ringtail possums led by Andrew Krockenberger; (Krokenberger et al. 2012, Oecologia.)[https://link.springer.com/article/10.1007/s00442-011-2146-2]